PEXANE2/azure-docs.tr-tr/articles/sql-database/sql-database-implement-geo-distributed-database.md

 ---
-title: Coğrafi olarak dağıtılmış bir çözüm uygulama
+title: Implement a geo-distributed solution
-description: Azure SQL veritabanınızı ve uygulamanızı, çoğaltılan bir veritabanına yük devretme için yapılandırmayı ve yük devretmeyi test yapmayı öğrenin.
+description: Learn to configure your Azure SQL database and application for failover to a replicated database, and test failover.
 services: sql-database
 ms.service: sql-database
 ms.subservice: high-availability